Learning Abroad Center

 Salvador

-• Small Inns and a two-week Homestay with Brazilian family.
+• Small Inns and a 2-week Homestay with Brazilian family.

 • Private room and bath.

-• Breakfast provided (eggs, fruit, cakes, coffee and tea), lunch and dinner at food trucks, fast food, cafes and restaurants, or self-cooked at homestay.
+• Breakfast provided (eggs, fruit, cakes, coffee and tea), with lunch and dinner at food trucks, fast food, cafes, restaurants, or self-cooked at homestay.

-• Student out of pocket fee amount covers lunch and dinner food during these three weeks.
+• The student out of pocket fee amount covers lunch and dinner food during these 2 weeks.

 Feira de Santana

-• 8-person dormitory located three blocks from school.
+• 8-person dormitory located 3 blocks from school.

 • Large variety of food: chicken, pasta, beans, rice, seafood, pizza, sushi, vegetables, and fruits.

-• All food costs during this portion are covered in student fee.
+• All food costs during this portion are covered in the student fee.

 Application Deadline